 WASHINGTON — Solid hiring helped push down unemployment rates in 40 U.S. states last month, the most since November.
-The declines show job markets are improving in most areas of the country.
+The declines show job markets are improving in most areas of the country.1 comment on this story

 The Labor Department says unemployment rates only rose in Louisiana, Tennessee and North Dakota.
 Rates were unchanged in seven states.